jacobeturpin/python-screenconnect/README.md

 # python-screenconnect
-An unofficial Python implementation of teh ScreenConnect API
+An unofficial Python implementation of the ScreenConnect API

 *Currently undergoing initial development*